pingcap/docs-cn/op-guide/tidb-v2.0-upgrade-guide.md

 This document describes how to upgrade from TiDB 1.0 or TiDB 2.0 RC version to TiDB 2.0 GA version.

+## Precaution

+Do not execute any DDL statements during the upgrading process, otherwise the undefined behavior error might occur.

 ## Step 1: Install Ansible and dependencies in the Control Machine

 TiDB-Ansible release-2.0 depends on Ansible 2.4.2 or later, and is compatible with the latest Ansible 2.5.
 In addition, TiDB-Ansible release-2.0 depends on the Python module: `jinja2>=2.9.6` and `jmespath>=0.9.0`.